 • Cut into sticks or cubes for younger toddlers to make the meal easy for them to chew.

-• If using a pre-baked crust from the store, follow the backing directions on the package.
+• If using a pre-baked crust from the store, follow the baking directions on the package.

 • Dairy-free: Use a favorite dairy-free cheese.

-• Find all of my favorite pizza recipes for kids here.
+• Find all of my favorite pizza recipes for kids and my popular Pizza Rolls.

 I’d love to hear your family’s feedback on this recipe, so please comment below to share.
 I appreciate each and every comment!